-The previous de facto absence of contractual provisions common in international business often meant the choice of foreign (predominantly English) law for structuring complex M&A deals in Russia.
-The new amendments provide more freedom and fewer restrictions in regulating commercial arrangements, as well as introducing legal mechanisms to protect against various risks a buyer may be exposed to.
+The previous de facto absence of contractual provisions common in international business law often meant foreign law (predominantly English law) was chosen for structuring complex M&A deals in Russia.
+However the new amendments provide more freedom and fewer restrictions in regulating commercial arrangements, as well as introducing legal mechanisms to protect against various risks.
+In particular, relatively new amendments include:

 • the possibility of providing assurances on circumstances (comparable to the use of representations and warranties), as well as setting out an undertaking to compensate for proprietary loss (comparable to indemnity);